 Teacher and curriculum leaders in secondary computing with, at least, foundational knowledge of programming.

-Developing problems for the computing classroom – selecting and presenting a problem that can be solved computationally, and which aligns to the subject knowledge development needs of learners, is an important first step.
-Learn how to develop the ‘problem-space’ and make links to the curriculum that reinforce learning, using culturally-relevant contexts that increase interest and engagement.
+Developing problems for the computing classroom – drawing on your existing knowledge of computing and programming, you’ll begin selecting and presenting a problem that can be solved computationally, and which aligns to the subject knowledge development needs of learners.
+Drawing on rigorous research and evidence, learn how to develop the ‘problem-space’ and make links to the curriculum that reinforce learning, using culturally-relevant contexts that increase interest and engagement.

 Building problem analysis skills – apply repeatable methods that reduce cognitive load when decomposing and analysing problem descriptions.
 Develop criteria for success that will inform solution analysis, and help students to form and evaluate ideas that might solve problems.